Skip to content

 Exponential functions

 The math module provides exponential functions that are essential for carrying out calculations involving exponents.
-These functions include the exponential function (e raised to the power of x), and the power function (x raised to the power of y).
+It includes the exponential function (e raised to the power of x).
+For general exponentiation, Python uses the ** operator.
 Here is an example of how to use these functions:

 import math